+Appendix:

+ICHC2020 Abstract Template

 Sub-themes

 Conference Paper's English Title

 ——subheading

 Author Name1, Author Name2, Author Name3

 1Department, University/Organization, City, Country, email

 2Department, University/Organization, City, Country, email

 3Department, University/Organization, City, Country, email

 Abstract: Title should be centered and typed in Arial font 16, bold.
 Subheading should be centered and typed in Arial font 12, bold.
 Names of the authors should be centered, typed in Time New Roman font 12, marked with numbers 1,2,3,…Affiliation should be centered and typed in Times New Roman font 9.
 When author’s affiliations are different, they should be identified with a number in superscript at the beginning of each affiliation.
 Abstract body text and keywords should be typed in Times New Roman font 10 using single space.
 The abstract should include a concise statement of objectives and a summary of important results.
 The length of abstract should be at least 200 words, but not exceeding one A4 (210mm x 297mm) page.